 Remember to listen.

 Half of communicating is composed of the messages you send out.
 The other half consists of the messages you receive.
 Some grandparents have trouble with that second half.
 Sometimes we're distracted.
 Sometimes we want to jump right in with our own ideas or solutions.
-These hints for communicating with a spouse are also applicable to other family members.
 Practicing listening skills can make almost any relationship healthier and happier.

 06 of 07